thinkshout/thinkshout/blog/_posts/2010-03-19-the-brutal-truth.md

 - client relationships
 - entrepreneurism

-short: This week I had the rare, but gut-wrenching experience of a lynchpin service provider flaking on a client project at a critical point on our development cycle.
-This isn't one of those typical experiences that development shops blog about - but it does happen from time to time.
-And in choosing a software provider, I think that it's something that you should ask about, because how a company handles this situation speaks volumes about their professionalism and integrity.
+short: How a company handles bad situations speaks volumes about their professionalism and integrity.
 author: sean
 ---
 This week I had the rare, but gut-wrenching experience of a lynchpin service provider flaking on a client project at a critical point on our development cycle.
 This isn't one of those typical experiences that development shops blog about - but it does happen from time to time.
 And in choosing a software provider, I think that it's something that you should ask about, because how a company handles this situation speaks volumes about their professionalism and integrity.